Introducing Wealthfolio Add-ons

 Opening Wealthfolio to add-ons: a safe, scoped way to build and share custom features while the core stays fast, private, and uncluttered.

-Update for Wealthfolio 3.6+: add-ons now run in sandboxed iframes and talk to Wealthfolio through a brokered API bridge.
-The examples below reflect the current route rendering, permission, network, and secret model.
+Update for Wealthfolio 3.7+: add-ons run in sandboxed iframes, talk to Wealthfolio through a brokered API bridge, and can load private packaged assets.
+The examples below reflect the current route rendering, permission, network, and asset model.
 For the full contract, see the

 add-on developer docs